-In the weeks and months following the December 2023 and January 2024 storms, families, business owners, communities, and the State worked diligently to repair and rebuild.
+In the weeks and months following the December 2023 and January 2024 storms, families, business owners, communities, and the state worked diligently to repair and rebuild.
 Questions and uncertainty swirled as owners looked upon damaged homes, storefronts, wharves, and roadways.
 How quickly could it be rebuilt?
 Should it be built here?
 How would it be paid for?

-For many, expediency and cost were understandably the primary concerns.
+For many, urgency and cost were understandably the primary concerns.
 With the depth of winter still ahead, many needed a reliable shelter for their families or their businesses.
 Others anxiously looked ahead to the next tourism or fishing season.
 In the western hills, that meant reopening as rapidly as possible for ski season and winter recreation.
 On the coast, with the start of fishing season just a few months away, mobilizing to rebuild wharves, piers, and other working waterfront infrastructure took on an urgent resolve.
-In beach towns, flattened dunes that defend homes and communities from the sea may take years to regenerate naturally.
-Even after nearly a year, putting protections in place for the upcoming winter storms remains front of mind for many.
+In beach towns, sand dunes that defend homes and infrastructure from the sea lost much of their size and may take years to regenerate naturally.
+Even after nearly a year, restoring both humanmade and natural protections for the upcoming winter storms remains front of mind for many.